Soft & fluffy Cake Batter Cinnamon Buns from scratch. They taste like cupcakes!

 - Preheat the oven to 400°F (204°C).
 Cover the rolls with aluminum foil and bake for about 25 minutes, until they are golden.
 Transfer the pan to a rack to cool for about 15 minutes.

 - Make the glaze: In a small bowl, whisk the confectioner’s sugar, heavy cream, and vanilla until smooth.
 Add more sugar or cream, depending how thick you want the glaze.
 Pour glaze over the rolls and serve warm.

 - Make Ahead & Freezing Instructions: The recipe can be prepared through Step 5.
-Cover the rolls and let sit overnight at room temperature before baking in step 6.
+Cover the rolls and let sit overnight in the refrigerator.
+Remove from the refrigerator and set out at room temperature for 1 hour before baking.
 Baked rolls can be frozen up to 2 months and warmed up to enjoy at a later date.
 Glaze right before serving.

 - Yeast: I suggest using Red Star Platinum yeast.
 This will cut the rising time down significantly.
 About 1 hour for the first rise and 1 hour for the second rise.

 - Shortcut: Omit first 6 ingredients from filling recipe and use 3/4 cup yellow cake mix instead.

 - Reference my Baking with Yeast Guide for answers to common yeast FAQs.